-We could not have connected with the parents without the relationships fostered by the Perigee Fund's Washington State Families Together Initiative Learning Community participants - specifically, Institute for Black Justice and the Health and Justice Recovery Alliance who hosted spaces and connections for listening sessions and included us in celebrating and connecting with families.
+We could not have connected with the parents without the relationships fostered by the Perigee Fund's Community Collaboratives that Keep Families Together Learning Community participants - specifically, Institute for Black Justice and the Health and Justice Recovery Alliance who hosted spaces and connections for listening sessions and included us in celebrating and connecting with families.
 Thank you to our hosts and partners at the First Step Family Support Center in Port Angeles and the FIRST Legal Clinic in Everett who provide strengths-based, trauma-informed supports every day to families.